3 tips for answering: "Where do you see yourself in five years?"

 In other words, employers want to test the waters to see how long you’re likely to remain with the company.

-For instance, if you’re applying for a role as a junior accountant, a reasonable response may be, “I know your company offers a good career path and within five years I would like to have risen through the ranks to be your accounting manager.
+For instance, if you’re applying for a role as a junior accountant role in Hong Kong, a reasonable response may be, “I know your company offers a good career path and within five years I would like to have risen through the ranks to be your accounting manager.
 By completing additional qualifications - and with the opportunity for training and mentoring, I believe I can get there.”

 This sort of response shows ambition, dedication and some thought on behalf of the candidate about how their personal career plans meld with their place in the company.
 This is the trifecta to aim for because off-the-cuff remarks don’t always go down well.